flamion/banano-vanity/README.md

 ## Seed Generation

+(Although it is a bit slower i recommend generating seeds)

 By default, `banano-vanity` generates private keys instead of seeds.
 You can use these in the desktop wallet (they're referred to as adhoc keys), however, most other wallets do not yet support them.